Open-CMSIS-Pack/Zephyr-Alif/README.md

   Once activated your shell will be prefixed with (.venv).
 The virtual environment can be deactivated at any time by running deactivate.

-> [!Note]
-> Remember to activate the virtual environment every time you start working.

 - Install west:

   ```sh